szkiba/mdcode/README.md

 Build the executable binary.

-This is the easiest way to create an executable binary (although the release process uses the goreleaser tool to create released versions).
+This is the easiest way to create an executable binary (although the release process uses the goreleaser tool to create release versions).

 ```
 go build -ldflags="-w -s" -o build/mdcode .